iceland101113/netsuite_api/README.md

 ### Get data

-Get a specific Invoice data.
+Get a specific invoice data.
 ```
 service = NetsuiteApi::Invoice.new
 service.get(netsuite_invoice_id)
 ```

-Query some Invoice data.
+Query some invoice data.
 ```
 # query invoices which entity is 12